Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team. Updated on December 18, 2020

 Copper IUDs and barrier methods will not cause side effects commonly associated with more popular hormonal birth control products.

-Can birth control cause weight gain, or is it a myth?
+Can birth control cause weight gain?

 Unfortunately, there is a slight connection between weight gain and starting hormonal birth control.
 Not every woman will experience this side effect, but excess weight can cause other health problems and also affect someone’s self-esteem.
 It’s important to be aware of the risks.